avantgardian/Achiever/GUIDE-TEMPLATE.md

 - `text` - Rich text content with multiple paragraphs
 - `image` - Image with caption
 - `achievement` - Achievement milestone (references achievement by ID)
-- `branch` - Decision point with multiple paths (NOT YET IMPLEMENTED - stub only)

 ---